-THE LAUNCH OF THE MARLBOROUGH .- The longexpected launch of this gigantic vessel took place on Tuesday, at Portsmouth, under very unfavourable circumstances, the weather being extremely rainy.
+THE LAUNCH OF THE MABLBOROUGH .- The longexpected launch of this gigantic vessel took place on Tuesday, at Portsmouth, under very unfavourable cir-cumstances, the weather being extremely rainy.
 The Queen, however, was at her post, the Mayor and corporation were present in their robes of office, and there was a great crowd of loyal and shouting people.
-Her Majesty having christened the ship, and bid "Success to the Marlborough!" with the usual libation of a broken bottle of wine, the blocks were knocked away; but, after moving two-thirds out of the shed, the huge vessel came to a stand-still-her very first performance thus proving to be anything but successful.
-About midnight, however, she was got off by the united exertions of two thousand men .- The following are some of the dimensions, &c., of the Marlborough :- Length between the perpendiculars, 245 feet 6 inches; length of keel for tonnage, 206 feet 37 inches; extreme breadth, 61 feet $2\frac{1}{2}$ inches; breadth for tonnage, 60 feet $4\frac{1}{2}$ inches; depth of hold, 25 feet 10 inches; burden in tons, 4000 36-94; weight of guns and carriages, 369 tons.
+Her Majesty having christened the ship, and bid "Success to the Marlborough !" with the usual libation of a broken bottle of wine, the blocks were knocked away; but, after moving two-thirds out of the shed, the huge vessel came to a stand-still-her very first performance midnight, however, she was got off by the united exertions of two thousand men.-The following are some of the dimensions, &c., of the Marlborough :-Length between the perpendiculars, 245 feet 6 inches; length of keel for tonnage, 206 feet 37 inches; extreme breadth, 61 feet 21 inches; breadth for tonnage, 60 feet 41 inches; depth of hold, 25 feet 10 inches; burden in tons, 4000 36-94; weight of guns and carriages, 369 tons.

-THE QUEEN AT THE MILITARY HOSPITAL AT PORT-SEA.--After the launch (if it may be so called) of the Marlborough, the Queen visited the Military General Hospital at Portsea, and remained there an hour and a half, passing from bed to bed of the wounded men, and asking each several questions, the kindness of which drew forth from one of the sufferers the exclamation "God bless her !"

-MASSAGRE OF A BOAT'S CREW BY SAVAGES .- The the Lambeth police-office, on Monday, with robbing and Jeune Lucie, which arrived at Sydney, New South reports that a boat with seven men, belonging to a vessel which had been wrecked, had arrived at a small island south of Woodlark Island, and that the men were massacred by the natives as soon as they landed.
-A missionary at the island had purchased a spy-glass, on which "J. Penny" was marked in pencil, from a native who stated that it had been found in the boat.
+THE QUEEN AT THE MILITARY HOSPITAL AT PORT-SEA.-After the launch (if it may be so called) of the asking each several questions, the kindness of which drew forth from one of the sufferers the exclamation "God bless her !"
+MASSACRE OF A BOAT'S CREW BY SAVAGES .-- The Jenne Lucie, which arrived at Sydney, New South Wales, on the 19th of April, from the Solomon Islands, reports that a boat with seven men, belonging to a vessel which had been wrecked, had arrived at a small island south of Woodlark Island, and that the men were massacred by the natives as soon as they landed.
+A missionary at the island had purchased a spy-glass, on which "J. Ponny" was marked in pencil, from a native who stated that it had been found in the boat.
 The remainder of the shipwrecked crew was supposed to have gone to the island of Toberand.
-THE LATE COLONEL LOWTH-The brother of this officer, who died on board the Hansa transport at Portsmouth, just after its arrival from the Crimea, has written to the Times to say that it was thought advisable to remove the Colonel from the ship, only a little more than half an hour before his death, on account of the ill-ventilated and "pestilential" state of his cabin.
-THE TREATMENT OF THE WOUNDED AFTER THE 18TH OF JUNE.-George H. B. Macleod, Surgeon to the Civil Hospital, Smyrna, and Henry J. L. Rooke, Civil Surgeon, have written from the camp to contradict the statements of "M.R.C.S., L.S.A.," in the Times, with reference to the cruel neglect of the wounded after the attack of the 18th of June.
-CAPTAIN COLIN M'AXWELL, 98rd Highlanders, has been cashiered " for having been drunk on duty under arms, when parading for the trenches, on the evening of the 10th of July, at the camp before Sebastopol."
-Capt. | authority that it is in contemplation to set up for sale by
+THE LATE COLONEL LOWTH .--- The brother of this officer, who died on board the Hansa transport at Portsmouth, just after its arrival from the Crimea, has written to the Times to say that it was thought advisable to remove the Colonel from the ship, only a little more than half an hour before his death, on account of the ill-ventilated and "pestilential" state of his cabin.
+THE TREATMENT OF THE WOUNDED AFTER THE 18TH OF JUNE.--George H. B. Macleod, Surgeon to the Civil geon, have written from the camp to contradict the reference to the cruel neglect of the wounded after the attack of the 18th of June.